gardener/cert-management/README.md

         #cert.gardener.cloud/secret-labels: "key1=value1,key2=value2" # optional labels for the certificate secret
         #cert.gardener.cloud/issuer: issuer-name                      # optional to specify custom issuer (use namespace/name for shoot issuers)
         #cert.gardener.cloud/preferred-chain: "chain name"            # optional to specify preferred-chain (value is the Subject Common Name of the root issuer)
+        #cert.gardener.cloud/private-key-algorithm: ECDSA             # optional to specify algorithm for private key, allowed values are 'RSA' or 'ECDSA'
+        #cert.gardener.cloud/private-key-size: "384"                  # optional to specify size of private key, allowed values for RSA are "2048", "3072", "4096" and for ECDSA "256" and "384"
     spec:
       tls:
         - hosts: